-A reverse mortgage is a type of home equity loan for older homeowners.
-It does not require monthly mortgage payments.
-The loan is repaid after the borrower moves out or dies.
-It is also known as a home equity conversion mortgage, or HECM.
+A reverse mortgage is a type of home equity loan that’s reserved for older homeowners and does not require monthly mortgage payments.
+Instead, the loan is repaid after the borrower moves out or dies.

-Reverse mortgages are often considered a last-resort source of income, but they have become a great planning tool for cash-strapped homeowners.
+Reverse mortgages are often considered a last-resort source of income, but they have become a great retirement planning tool for many homeowners.

-Steven Sass, program director at the Center for Retirement Research at Boston College, says a reverse mortgage makes sense for people who:
+Steven Sass, research economist at the Center for Retirement Research at Boston College, says a reverse mortgage makes sense for people who:

 - Don’t plan to move.

 - Can afford the cost of maintaining their home.

 - Want to access the equity in their home to supplement their income or have money available for a rainy day.